digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-testing-strategy-assessment.md

 #### Frameworks

-- Vitest: Framework for unit and integration testing.
+- Vitest: Framework for unit.
-- Playwright: Framework for end-to-end testing.
+- Playwright: Framework for end-to-end testing and integration testing.
 - React Testing Library: Used for testing React components.
 - axe-core: Accessibility testing engine.